Port-Hamiltonian formulations of poroelastic network models: Poroelastic Network Models

 \subsection{Quasi-static formulation}

-In many applications, the coefficient $\rho$ in \eqref{eqn:poro:strong:a} is considered small enough to be neglected.
-The formal limit $\rho\to0$ then leads to the so-called \emph{quasi-static formulation}, studied, for instance, in~\cite{Egg19,Sho00}.
-In view of the operator formulation~\eqref{eqn:twoField:operator}, the quasi-static model is given by
+In many applications, the coefficient $\rho$ in \eqref{eqn:poro:strong:a} is considered small enough so that the second order term $\rho \ddot u$ can be neglected.
+This leads to the so-called \emph{quasi-static formulation}, studied, for instance, in~\cite{Egg19,Sho00}.
+Note that a detailed asymptotic analysis considering different orders in small terms may lead to a different formulation than just formally considering $\rho \ddot u = 0$.